Name: Ivan Marković

 PhD: Critical Theory and Cultural Studies

-Provisional Thesis Title: Hazy atmospheres: a sensory history of smoking, c.
+Provisional Thesis Title: Hazy histories: an atmospheric history of smoking, c.
 1880 - present

 This thesis is as much about smoking as it is about atmosphere.
 Thus, its overall aim is twofold.
 In the first instance, it tells a story of smoking at specific moments in 20th century British history.
 Specifically, it is a story refracted through the lens of atmosphere to tease out and foreground the feelings, senses, rhythms and affects that otherwise remain merely a backdrop in more conventional historical accounts.
 Second, it is an epistemological experiment in thinking the past atmospherically.
 In other words, it seeks to address the question of how we might go about recovering, from the historical record, something as hazy, fleeting and potentially intangible as an atmosphere.